nickbalestra/nickbalestra.github.io/_posts/2015-07-26-build-a-simple-api-server-with-node.markdown

 &nbsp;&nbsp;/endPointHandlers<br>
 &nbsp;&nbsp;&nbsp;&nbsp;ping.js<br>

-We should be able to CD into the root folder, run it and ping it via curl:
+Boom!, we should now be able to CD into the root folder, run it and ping it via curl:

 {% highlight javascript linenos %}
 nodemon server.js